char-lock/aco_reader/README.md

 guaranteed to be bugs in the code, as well as being generally unoptimized.
 However, the current focuses are:

-* Create executable files for Linux, Windows, and Apple to allow for easier use.
 * Add the ability to create new .aco files, as opposed to simply getting the color information.

 ## Issues/Feature Requests